Site logo

 First, it prevents pain.
 Sharp edges on teeth can cut the inside of a horse’s mouth, making eating painful.
 By smoothing these edges, floating reduces discomfort.

-Second, it improves eating.
-When teeth are uneven, horses can struggle to chew their food properly.
 This can lead to weight loss and poor nutrition.
 Floating helps them grind food efficiently, ensuring they get the nutrients they need.

 Third, it prevents serious dental issues.
 Untreated dental problems can lead to infections, abscesses, and other complications.
 Regular floating keeps these issues at bay, promoting better overall health.